linhongyu97/BigData-Final-Project/README.md

 # BigData-Final-Project
-A very simple collaborative filtering implementation
+A very simple collaborative filtering based on users implementation.